TAKE ACTION, ADD YOUR NAME TO THE LETTER BELOW

 FILL IN YOUR INFORMATION AND CLICK NEXT TO EDIT AND SUBMIT YOUR LETTER TO YOUR GOVERNORS AND MEMBERS OF CONGRESS

 Millions of people are facing unprecedented hardship as the COVID-19 coronavirus continues to take a toll on public health and livelihoods.
-Smart energy policies that conserve resources and protect customers continue to be critically important in these uncertain times, especially as some may struggle even more than normal to pay our bills.
+Smart energy policies that conserve resources and protect customers continue to be critically important in these uncertain times, especially as some may struggle even more than normal to pay their bills.
 It is critically important for power companies to make sure that no one is left behind and no one’s utilities are shut off, especially as people are encouraged to stay home.

 Some utilities and states have implemented non-cutoff policies that have expired or are set to expire without extension.
 Check here to see if your utility has implemented such a policy.
-(Note this list is not exhaustive and is being updated frequently, check with your local utility for the most up-to-date information.)
+(Note: this list is not exhaustive and is being updated frequently, check with your local utility for the most up-to-date information.)
 Extension of these and making them consistent across states or the region would help ensure that no one is left behind.

 Utilities are a necessity, not a luxury.
 Even at the best of times, too many people have to choose between paying their utility bills or groceries, prescriptions, or rent.